Thea Andrews

-Thea Andrews (born October 4, 1973) is a Canadian journalist and television personality in both sports and entertainment news, as well as hosting reality competition and morning shows.
+Thea Andrews (born October 4, 1973) is a Canadian journalist, sports and entertainment television personality, and reality competition and morning show host.
 From October 2003 to November 2006, she served as co-host on several ESPN shows such as Cold Pizza (2003–2005), Breakfast at Churchill Downs (2004–2006), Breakfast at Pimlico (2004–2006), The ESPY Red Carpet Show (2005–2006), ESPN Hollywood (2005–2006) and Sports and Hollywood (2006).
 Andrews reported on horse racing, college basketball and college football for the network.

-She used to host a Saturday night counter programming block against Hockey Night in Canada called Guys TV on TSN, and a Canadian cable show titled Cooking for Love.
+She used to host a Saturday night counter-programming block against Hockey Night in Canada called Guys TV on TSN, and a Canadian cable show titled Cooking for Love.
 She was a correspondent and host on Entertainment Tonight from November 2006 to October 2009.
 Andrews hosted the first season of Top Chef Canada and Nigel Lythgoe's country music singing competition, CMT's Next Superstar.
 From January 2013 to July 2015, she co-hosted The Insider.

-Early life and career
+Early life

 Andrews was born in Toronto, Ontario to a Canadian businesswoman and a Macedonian lawyer.
-She attended Bishop Strachan School and was originally a "jock" before opting for theater instead.
+She attended Bishop Strachan School and was originally a "jock" before opting for theatre instead.
 A reporter for a local cable channel as a sophomore, Andrews starred in Prom Night IV: Deliver Us from Evil in 1992.
 After high school, she attended Queen's University and graduated with a degree in Spanish and Latin American studies.
-While at Queen's University Andrews co-hosted (with Cameron Dixon) Paradigm Shift a weekly half-hour series which highlighted the works of Queen's University's Film Department.
+While at Queen's University Andrews co-hosted (with Cameron Dixon) Paradigm Shift, a weekly half-hour series which highlighted the works of Queen's University's Film Department.

+Career

-By 1999, Andrews was a producer at Fashion Television.
+By 1999, Andrews was a producer at FashionTelevision.
 The new millennium found her as host of the show Cooking for Love.
 Soon, she was hosting Guy's TV on TSN.
 Though both were canceled, Andrews continued to pursue her dreams.
 She became a reporter on the show etalk Daily and eventually the show's host.

 Acting career

 Andrews also has a list of theatre credits, including Cabaret in high school and The Vagina Monologues in 2001.
-She has also produced a number of shows in addition to writing internet columns for TSN.
+She has also produced several shows in addition to writing internet columns for TSN.
 Andrews had a small role in the film Harold & Kumar Go to White Castle as the TV anchorwoman.